 Bear in mind that if while booted into the Repair function of the DVD the drive you want to use for Users is temporarily lettered as the CD/DVD drive, Windows will not create a Junction pointing to it; a CD/DVD drive is an invalid drive for a Junction.
 If the drive letter you want to use in Windows does not exist when booted into the Repair function of the DVD, a Junction won't be created, again because it is pointing to an invalid drive.

 A workaround is to open a command prompt in Windows while logged on as a member of the Administrators Group and create your Junction Points from there.
 Bearing in mind that a Junction Point must be created within the drive and/or folder where it will reside, you can't create a Junction Point with the name of an existing folder in that drive and/or folder.
 Also, you can't remove a folder if it contains files that are in use.
 But you can rename an existing folder even if it does contain files that are in use, and that will allow you to create a Junction Point with the correct name it needs in order to function correctly.
 After a reboot, the renamed folder that contained files in use can be removed, as the Junction Point has directed Windows to use the files which you previously copied to the new location.

 And remember, I offer no quarantees.
 Use at your own risk.

-These procedures work just fine for me on my systems, and I have tested them extensively, for two years now with Windows 7, but YMMV.
+These procedures work just fine for me on my systems, and I have tested them extensively, for many years now with Windows 7, and also with Windows 8, 8.1 and Windows 10, but YMMV.

 Also bear in mind that I do not use any backup software of any kind, only drive images.
 I have no idea how any backup software would work under these system modifications.